 Shapeways is a printer-on-demand service for craftspeople.
 The company recently integrated with Etsy, letting anyone submit DIY 3D models and pick a material and finish.
 It then prints objects in far better quality than a consumer-grade printer.

 3D printing technology is evolving fast.
 We’re already seeing enormous buildings being printed, living tissue, and inflatable silicon materials, and layers of plumbing and electricity sandwiched between surfaces.
 What used to take hours, now only take minutes to print.
 Where do you see an opportunity to make a supply chain drastically faster, better or cheaper with 3D printing?
-Reach out, and we can explore it together.
+Please visit my office hours and continue this conversation.